 One of the most classic silo artworks Victoria has to offer and one that was designed and painted by a local artist Tim Bowell.
 There are 4 silos on-site at the St James silo site.
 The first two were started in 2018 with the second two starting in 2019.

-The murals depict the Coles Family that are locals of the area, the importance of the wheat industry that was farmed in the region and the shearers that kept the wool industry thriving.
+The murals depict the Coles Family who are locals of the area, the importance of the wheat industry that was farmed in the region and the shearers that kept the wool industry thriving.

 Did you realise that this tiny town with huge silo artwork was the place the very first Coles store was opened?
 Not only was it the site of the first Coles store it was also the last stop in the area for the train so here was where most of the produce was picked up and dropped off.